SOS – Self-care for Managing Anxiety ~

 - Unable to follow through due to anxiety.

-Set aside about ten to fifteen minutes.
+If you would like to try the process out for yourself, set aside about twenty to thirty minutes.
 Start by reading the directions: Gaze at each Circle for approximately two minutes.
 A longer or shorter time may be necessary.
 Let yourself breathe and relax as much as possible.

-Here’s an example of how the Circles can help you restore balance when you’re managing anxiety:
+Here’s an example of how the Intuitive Learning Circles can help you restore balance when you’re managing anxiety:

 “I focus them so that I can feel calmer and concentrate on what’s important.”